SAMMISolutions/docs/doc_posts/_components/core.md

 {% include image.html w="auto" src="SAMMI.png" alt="SAMMI Core" %}

 ### Deck Menu
-- Edit Deck - allows you to edit currently selected deck, same as double clicking on the deck
+- **Edit Deck** - allows you to edit currently selected deck, same as double clicking on the deck
-- Add New Deck - adds a new empty deck, you can also use `CTRL+N` keyboard shortcut
+- **Add New Deck** - adds a new empty deck, you can also use `CTRL+N` keyboard shortcut
-- Delete Deck - delete the currently selected deck, cannot be undone
+- **Delete Deck** - delete the currently selected deck, cannot be undone
-- Move Left/Right - repositions the deck
+- **Move Left/Right** - repositions the deck
-- Copy Deck - exports the entire deck to your clipboard in JSON format to share with other users, you can include all deck button images as well
+- **Copy Deck** - exports the entire deck to your clipboard in JSON format to share with other users, you can include all deck button images as well
-- Paste Deck - imports the entire deck from your clipboard, must be in JSON format
+- **Paste Deck** - imports the entire deck from your clipboard, must be in JSON format
-- Duplicate Deck - creates a copy of the entire deck inside SAMMI
+- **Duplicate Deck** - creates a copy of the entire deck inside SAMMI

 ### SAMMI Deck Menu
 {% include image.html w="75" src="deck_menu.png" alt="SAMMI Deck Icon" %}
-- Open SAMMI Deck - Press to open your [SAMMI Deck]({{ "streamdeck" | relative_url }}), that allows you to press buttons in your decks.
+- **Open SAMMI Deck** - Press to open your [SAMMI Deck]({{ "streamdeck" | relative_url }}), that allows you to press buttons in your decks.
-- Get LAN IP (for other devices) - puts your Local Area Network IP address into your clipboard, for you to use the Deck on another device.
+- **Get LAN IP** (for other devices) - puts your Local Area Network IP address into your clipboard, for you to use the Deck on another device.
-- Android Version - links to the [Google Play Store](https://play.google.com/store/apps/details?id=lioranboard.ca.lioranboard.streamdeck) to download the Android version of the Deck
+- **Android Version** - links to the [Google Play Store](https://play.google.com/store/apps/details?id=lioranboard.ca.lioranboard.streamdeck) to download the Android version of the Deck

 ### Bridge Menu
 {% include image.html w="auto" src="bridge menu.png" alt="Bridge Menu" %}
-- Select a Bridge - allows you to select your default Bridge file where all your extensions will be installed/uninstalled from
+- **Select a Bridge** - allows you to select your default Bridge file where all your extensions will be installed/uninstalled from
-- Reload a Bridge - refreshes your Bridge, same as you going into your Bridge file and pressing reload manually
+- **Reload a Bridge** - refreshes your Bridge, same as you going into your Bridge file and pressing reload manually
-- Open in a browser - opens your default Bridge in a browser
+- **Open in a browser** - opens your default Bridge in a browser
-- Reveal in File Explorer - opens your Bridge file's location in File Explorer
+- **Reveal in File Explorer** - opens your Bridge file's location in File Explorer
-- Copy Full Path - places the file path to the Bridge in your clipboard
+- **Copy Full Path** - places the file path to the Bridge in your clipboard
-- Install an Extension - installs an extension from .lb2 file to your default Bridge file
+- **Install an Extension** - installs an extension from `.sef` or `.lb2` file to your default Bridge file
-- Uninstall an Extension - uninstalls a selected extension from your default Bridge file
+- **Uninstall an Extension** - uninstalls a selected extension from your default Bridge file
-- Install all Extensions from folder - installs all extensions in a selected folder to the Bridge at once, simply select the first file in the folder
+- **Install all Extensions from folder** - installs all extensions in a selected folder to the Bridge at once, simply select the first file in the folder
-- Reinstall all Extensions - reinstalls all currently installed extensions in your default Bridge
+- **Reinstall all Extensions** - reinstalls all currently installed extensions in your default Bridge

 ### Backup
 {% include image.html w="auto" src="backup.png" alt="Backup options" %}
-- Save SAMMI Backup - saves a backup of your SAMMI configuration
+- **Save SAMMI Backup** - saves a backup of your SAMMI configuration
-- Load SAMMI Backup - loads a previously created backup
+- **Load SAMMI Backup** - loads a previously created backup

 ### About
 {% include image.html w="auto" src="about.png" alt="About" %}